switcherapi/switcher-api/readme.md

 - Postman (optional for request examples)

 # About
-Switcher API is an online Feature Flag API used to toggle features over different applications at same time.
+Switcher API is an online Feature Flag API used to toggle features over different applications at the same time.

 Main features:
 - It is a remote API.
 No fixed or immutable configuration files.
 - You no longer only toggle code, but business features.
 You can set up your eco-system to share switchers between applications.
 - Cross environment.
-You are still working on your feature but want to keep production environment safe from whatever change you make.
+You are still working on your feature but want to keep the production environment safe from whatever change you make.
 - Parallel strategies for the same switcher.
-Your test environemnt does not have the same variable as prodution.
-You can setup different strategies.
+Your test environment does not have the same variable as production.
+You can set up different strategies.
 - It keeps track of every configuration change.
 - Produce relevant metrics.
-- High security flow using OAuth 2.0 flow and diferent levels of credentials for administrators.
+- High-security flow using OAuth 2.0 flow and different levels of credentials for administrators.
 - Client URIs exposed in REST and GraphQL.
 - Generate a snapshot from your domain/environment to use with the offline mode of your Switcher Client.  (https://github.com/petruki/switcher-client-master)

 # Configuration
 1) npm install